Klortho/flextree/README.md

 * Implement my unit test again, that takes canned input from JSON files, and compares the layout results with after-trees, also from JSON.
-    * Also test the result to make sure there are no overlaps.
+    * [c] Also test the result to make sure there are no overlaps.

+* For each of the "after" trees in the test: view them in SWT, and visually check them.

+* Get rid of addGap in the SWT test -- instead, subtract from width/height when drawing the boxes.

 * My main program will have these features:
     * Input: